The aims of wound closure

 Island pedicle flap

 Also referred to as a V-Y flap.
 A V-shaped incision is made, after which the area underneath this is undermined leaving a subcutaneous pedicle intact for blood supply.
 This results in a piece of pedicled skin (the island) that can be freely moved toward the wound edge, creating a Y-shaped scar.

 This type of flap involves lifting tissue into the defect over the top of the intact surrounding skin.
 One of the basic types of transposition flaps is a rhomboid flap, the design of which is shown in the schematic drawing.
 When the donor site is too far away from the recipient site (the wound), a vascular pedicle can be left intact that is also transposed over or under an area of normal skin forming a bridge or tunnel.
 This is called an interpolation flap.
 The pedicle is divided at a later stage when new blood supply at the donor site has been formed.
 Common examples of this type of flap are the paramedian forehead, melolebial and retroauricular flaps.

 Tissue from a distant site is cut loose from the donor site and reattached to the vasculature of the recipient site.

-Skin graft refers to a procedure where skin is completely excised from another site, and sewn into the defect to patch the wound.
-The graft is dependent on local oxygen supply at the donor site and therefore requires a well vascularised wound bed.
+A skin graft refers to a procedure where the skin is completely excised from another site and sewn into the defect to patch the wound.
+The graft is dependent on local oxygen supply at the donor site and therefore requires a well-vascularised wound bed.
 There are different types of skin grafts.

-- Full thickness skin graft.
-A piece of skin is excised down to the level of fat and therefore includes epidermis and the full thickness of dermis and adnexal structures such as hair follicles.
+- Full-thickness skin graft.
+A piece of skin is excised down to the level of fat and therefore includes epidermis and the full thickness of the dermis and adnexal structures such as hair follicles.

 - Split-thickness skin graft.
-Skin is excised to level of superficial to mid dermis.
+Skin is excised to the level of superficial to the mid dermis.